nyaray/nyaray.github.com-old/sv/index.md

 ---
 layout: post
-title: From My Brain
+title: In Swedish
 ---

-Out of my mind.
-Onto the web.
+These posts are in swedish.

 <ul class="posts">
     {% for post in site.posts %}
-    {% if post.category == "thoughts" %}
+    {% if post.category == "sv" %}
     <li><span>{{ post.date | date_to_string }}</span> &raquo; <a href="{{ post.url }}">{{ post.title }}</a></li>
     {% endif %}
     {% endfor %}